 Of course!
 This is how I made THESE waffles!
-I used half a teaspoon of soda and one of lemon juice, also yogurt plays its part here.
+I've used half a teaspoon of soda and one of lemon juice, also yogurt plays its part here.

 BonAppetit says that "baking soda has 4 times the power of baking powder, so ¼ teaspoon soda is equivalent to 1 teaspoon of baking powder."
-Hence, half a teaspoon works as 2 teaspoons of baking powder here.
+Hence, half a teaspoon should work as 2 teaspoons of baking powder here.

 Trick: add baking soda + lemon at the end, when batter is ready to be cooked.

 Is baking soda the same thing as baking powder?

 Actually no. Baking soda is a pure leavening agent and it reacts when combined with an acidic substance (lemon juice or vinegar, or cream of tartar).